dominant-strategies/quais.js/docs/getting-started.md

     'function balanceOf(address a) view returns (uint)', ];

   // Create a contract; connected to a Provider, so it may
-// only access read-only methods (like view and pure) contract = new Contract('dai.tokens.quais.eth', abi, provider);
+  // only access read-only methods (like view and pure) contract = new Contract("0x643aA0A61eADCC9Cc202D1915D942d35D005400C", abi, provider)

 // The symbol name for the token sym = await contract.symbol();